eProsima/DDS-Router/docs/rst/user_manual/wan_configuration.rst

 .. warning::

-    External port is also available for TCP communication.
+    External port is only available for TCP communication.
     In UDP communication the internal and the external port must coincide in the network router port forwarding rules.